Educational technology: History

 The Open University in Britain and the University of British Columbia (where Web CT, now incorporated into Blackboard Inc., was first developed) began a revolution of using the Internet to deliver learning, making heavy use of web-based training, online distance learning, and online discussion between students.
 Practitioners such as Harasim (1995) put heavy emphasis on the use of learning networks.

 By 1994, the first online high school had been founded.
 In 1997, Graziadei described criteria for evaluating products and developing technology-based courses that include being portable, replicable, scalable, affordable, and having a high probability of long-term cost-effectiveness.

+The relationship between education and technology has emerged as a pivotal aspect of contemporary development, propelled by rapid expansion of internet connectivity and mobile penetration.
 Improved Internet functionality enabled new schemes of communication with multimedia or webcams.
 The National Center for Education Statistics estimates the number of K-12 students enrolled in online distance learning programs increased by 65% from 2002 to 2005, with greater flexibility, ease of communication between teacher and student, and quick lecture and assignment feedback.

 According to a 2008 study conducted by the U.S. Department of Education, during the 2006–2007 academic year, about 66% of postsecondary public and private schools participating in student financial aid programs offered some distance learning courses; records show 77% of enrollment in for-credit courses with an online component.
 In 2008, the Council of Europe passed a statement endorsing e-learning's potential to drive equality and education improvements across the EU.

 Computer-mediated communication (CMC) is between learners and instructors, mediated by the computer.
 In contrast, CBT/CBL usually means individualized (self-study) learning, while CMC involves educator/tutor facilitation and requires the scalarization of flexible learning activities.
 In addition, modern ICT provides education with tools for sustaining learning communities and associated knowledge management tasks.

 Students growing up in this digital age have extensive exposure to a variety of media.
 Major high-tech companies have funded schools to provide them with the ability to teach their students through technology.

 2015 was the first year that private nonprofit organizations enrolled more online students than for-profits, although public universities still enrolled the highest number of online students.
 In the fall of 2015, more than 6 million students enrolled in at least one online course.

 In 2020, due to the COVID-19 pandemic, many schools across the world were forced to close, which left more and more grade-school students participating in online learning, and university-level students enrolling in online courses to enforce distance learning.
 Organizations such as Unesco have enlisted educational technology solutions to help schools facilitate distance education.
 The pandemic's extended lockdowns and focus on distance learning has attracted record-breaking amounts of venture capital to the ed-tech sector.
 In 2020, in the United States alone, ed-tech startups raised $1.78 billion in venture capital spanning 265 deals, compared to $1.32 billion in 2019.